1. What Inspired you to start podcasting?

 8. Favourite underdog moment?

-9. Apart from Snooker, are there any other sports you are interested in?
+9. Apart from Football, are there any other sports you are interested in?

-10. At what age did you become a fan of Snooker and was there a moment that solidified your interest?
+10. At what age did you become a fan of your club and was there a moment that solidified your interest?